nvbach91/iga-hybrid/README.md

 # Enhancement queries
 ### Q0: Add rdfs:isDefinedBy to classes based on owl:Ontology (make data in consistent for SPARQL queries)
-This query is used to enhance your own data that is not annotated in a similar way as data in LOV.
+This query is used to enhance custom own data that is not annotated in a similar way as data in LOV.
-Run this query if your dataset doesn't have rdfs:isDefinedBy in classes or they are not the same as the owl:Ontology instance
+Run this query if custom dataset doesn't have `rdfs:isDefinedBy` in classes or they are not the same as the `owl:Ontology` instance
 ```sparql
 INSERT {
   GRAPH ?g {